jefg60/ansible-master/README.md

 Ansible Master
 =========

 Sets up an ansible master server (should be the only server in a group called ansible-master), creates a git repo for your code on it.
 Adds git post-update hooks so that this repo is checked out in a "run directory" for running ansible playbooks from.
-Also provides a browser interface with buttons to run your playbooks from the server, if desired / enabled.
+Also provides a browser interface with buttons to run your playbooks from the server.

 In my workflow I use one of these per environment (dev/prod/staging etc) with a separate inventory for each.
 I then push the staging branch of my config management repo to the staging server, and the prod branch to the prod server, etc.

 The end result should be that when you push changes to a branch of your configmanagement git repo, they are synced to the run directory on this master and can be deployed automatically each time the repo is pushed.
 Alternatively buttons on the browser interface can be created to run all conifgured playbooks, or individually run one at a time.

-A daemon is included that can poll the git log directory for any changes.
-When the git repo is updated, a line will be added to the log, and the anmad.py daemon will detect this and trigger an ansible run, for the playbooks and secrets etc it is configured to use.
-See https://github.com/jefg60/anmad for more info.

-Example vars for this:
+Example vars:

 ```
-start_anmad_daemon: true
 anmad_playbooks:
   - deploy.yaml
   - deploy2.yaml